 - Transaction logs processing

 The guest interaction proxy allows you to communicate with the VM guest OS even if the backup server and processed VM run in different networks.
-As the task of runtime process deployment is assigned to the guest interaction proxy, the backup server only has to coordinate job activities.

 The guest interaction proxy deploys the runtime process only in Microsoft Windows VMs.
 In VMs with another guest OS, the runtime process is deployed by the backup server.

 You can use multiple guest interaction proxies to improve performance.
 Multiple guest interaction proxies will deploy runtime processes in VMs faster compared to the same operation performed by one guest interaction proxy.

 In a backup infrastructure with multiple remote sites, you can deploy a guest interaction proxy in each site.
 This can reduce load on the backup server and produce less traffic between the backup server and remote site.

 Requirements for Guest Interaction Proxy

 To perform the role of guest interaction proxy, the machine must meet the following requirements:

 - The role of a guest interaction proxy can be assigned to a Microsoft Windows server (physical or virtual).